codingcatgirl/split-flap-fae-pcb/README.md

 # Split-Flap Fae PCB

-This repository contains an alternative, improved, drop-in replacement PCB for [David Kingsman's Split-Flap Display](https://github.com/Dave19171/split-flap).
+This repository contains an alternative, improved, (near) drop-in replacement PCB for [David Kingsman's Split-Flap Display](https://github.com/Dave19171/split-flap).

+**Please note** that due to some changes in pinout, you need to use [evilscientress' improved fork of the firmware](https://github.com/evilscientress/split-flap), which was specifically created along with this PCB.

 ![3D rendering of the PCB](splitflappcb.png)